jamesjtb/uesrpg-initiative-tracker/README.md

 # UESRPG Companion
-The UESRPG Companion is a companion app designed to aid in running the Unofficial Elder Scrolls RPG tabletop system; specifically targeting in-person games.
+The UESRPG Companion is a companion app designed to aid in running the Unofficial Elder Scrolls RPG tabletop system, specifically targeting in-person games.
 This includes saving player parties, saving NPCs and encounters, and tracking resources.

 ## Contributing
 If you would like to contribute, feel free to reference an [issue](https://github.com/jamesjtb/uesrpg-companion/issues) or an item in the "Selected for Development" column in the [v1 project](https://github.com/jamesjtb/uesrpg-companion/projects/1).
 If you're looking to work on a larger feature or change request, you may want to check in with @SupaBeardyMan#6062 on discord to discuss a vision for the feature/change.